kubohiroya/sheet2form/README.md

 # sheet2form

-Google Apps Script to convert Google Form from/to Google Spreadsheet.
+Bi directional conversion of form properties and items between Google Spreadsheets in a certain format and Google Forms.

 * exportForm:
-   create/update your Google Form items and preferences by converting Google Spreadsheet content values in a certain format.
+   create/update your Google Form items and properties by converting Google Spreadsheet content values in a certain format.

 * importForm:
-   update your Google Spreadsheet content values in a certain format by converting Google Form items and form preferences.
+   update your Google Spreadsheet content values in a certain format by converting Google Form items and form properties.

 ## Example